 Ben Edwards was inducted as Rector of Manuka in late 2018.
 He was made deacon and ordained priest in All Saints’ Cathedral, Bathurst in 2004/2005.
 He has held appointments in urban, regional and rural parishes and educational institutions.
 In addition to theological study (he is a graduate of St Mark’s, Canberra), his academic background includes a doctorate in History and a University Medal in Law.
 His doctoral research was on Protestant-Catholic sectarianism and the rise of the ecumenical movement.

 Ben reflects that as a ‘cradle Anglican’, he was evangelised by and through the Prayer Book and he deeply values the Anglican heritage and tradition of worship, theology and spirituality which has formed him.
 Liturgical worship lies at the heart of his ministry and spirituality.
-His great passion in ministry is to synthesise the riches of our heritage and the creativity and insights of today in worship, and building community through hospitality.
+His great passion in ministry is to synthesise the riches of the Church’s heritage with the creativity and insights of today, and for building community through hospitality.
 Ben sees that the Church has a calling to be a place of community and hospitality, where people encounter the reality of God through the mystery of the sacraments and the proclamation and ministry of the Gospel and in the encouragement and care of its common life.

 Ben recognises that the Parish of Manuka enjoys a special opportunity to offer Christian hospitality in worship and community to the community of established locals as well as the highly transient population of this Parish which includes diplomats, military personnel, civil servants, young professionals.
 He hopes to continue to lead the Parish’s development as a centre of excellence in Anglican liturgy that connects with people of all generations.

 As Rector of the Parish, Ben has a significant administrative and leadership role.
 He is supported in the general ministry of the Parish by the clergy team and lay people.